 For a first activity, I suggest just showing tonight’s sky, identifying the constellations, finding north, etc.

-For a second activity, try familiarizing them with the motion of the stars.
+For a second activity, try familiarizing students with the motion of the stars.
 Use the “J” and “L” keys to speed up and slow down the rotation of the sky, and the “K” key to revert to normal speed (once around every 24 hours).
-The students should notice that one point in the sky stands still, and is always in the same place, and everything else spins around it.
+The students should notice that one point in the sky stands still, and that it is always in the same place, and everything else spins around it.
 This point is very nearly (though not exactly) occupied by Polaris, the North Star.
-There is also a “waist” or “belt” around the middle of the sky, an exactly half circle with one end touching due East and the other touching due West.
+There is also a “waist” or “belt” around the middle of the sky, an exact half circle with one end touching due East and the other touching due West.
 This is the celestial equator, and you can mark it with a line by pressing the “.” (period) key.

-You can also observe the motion of sun and moon and planets with respect to the “fixed” stars by “freezing” the stars in the same place every day.
+You can also observe the motion of sun, moon, and planets with respect to the “fixed” stars by “freezing” the stars in the same place every day.
 To jump forwards to the time tomorrow when the stars are in exactly the same position in the sky, you need to jump ahead one “sidereal day”, which is four minutes less than 24 hours.
 To jump backwards, you need to subtract a “sidereal day”.
 (The corresponding keys are Alt – and Alt = on a MacBook).
-You may notice if you haven’t already, that the sun, moon, and planets always lie along the same path through the stars.
+You may notice, if you haven’t already, that the sun, moon, and planets always lie along the same path through the stars.
 The stripe of constellations through which they pass is the zodiac, and the precise line through the middle of the zodiac along which the sun moves is the “ecliptic”.
 You can draw the ecliptic on the sky by pressing the “,” (comma) key.
 If you are not worn out yet, try spinning the sky with the ecliptic drawn in, and notice that it is like a tilted equator, with a high point in Gemini and Taurus (the sun is here in the summer), and a low point in Sagittarius and Scorpius (the sun is here in the winter).

 If you want to explore the subject of small planetariums further, here are some links that you might find interesting: